+Consoli dated

-In thousands of dollars 2022 2021
+In thousands of dollars Year ended 30 June 2023 Year ended 30 June 2022

-Cost 634 514
+Cost 746 634

-Accumulated depreciation and impairment -
+Accumulated depreciation and impairment (166)

-Net carrying amount 634 514
+Net carrying amount 580 634

-The Group is currently investing in the further development of their existing enterprise resource planning system.
-These developments were completed in July 2022 and the new system is currently scheduled to go-live in October 2022.
+The Group invested in the further development of their existing enterprise resource planning system.
+These developments were completed in October 2022 and the new system went live in October 2022.